raphaelsty/M5-Forecasting-Accuracy/README.md

 r = requests.post('http://localhost:5000/api/init', json= {'flavor': 'regression'})
 ```

-After initializing the whipped cream API, I upload all the templates I've pre-trained.
+After initializing the Chantilly API, I upload all the templates I've pre-trained.
 Each model has a name.
 This name is composed of the product and store ID.
 I use dill to serialize the model before uploading it to my API.

 ```python
 import dill